Homepage

 D.E.E.P.
 Ecostery Curriculum

-Here you will find five syllabi, one for each of the five courses which comprise the Ecostery Intensive.
+Here you will find five syllabi, one for each of the five courses which comprise the DEEP Ecostery Intensive.
 Each course description page contains a link to detailed academic information, please read them thoroughly.
 Some changes may occur in syllabi details during our annual winter review of the academic program.
-These syllabi are especially useful for college students to show their academic advisors for applicability to their programs.
+These syllabi are especially useful for college students to show their academic advisors for determination of applicability to their programs.
 Transfer of credit requires approval of your home campus admission/advisor office.
 Please arrange credit transfer before the Ecostery session.

-The course are outlined below with links into a description of each course and the official course syllabus.
+The courses are outlined below with links into a description of each course and the official course syllabus.
 Please note that the official course descriptions in the syllabi are written toward the orientation of a professional educator and/or college/university exchange offices.

 Enjoy exploring the D.E.E.P.
 Ecostery curriculum!